 7 Most Important AWS Security Tools

 Amazon Web Services (AWS) is revolutionary in its ability to let companies dynamically scale their applications and infrastructure.
 They've also been great at baking security features into their offerings.
 While they take responsibility for securing their infrastructure, AWS makes it clear it's up to users to ensure AWS services are properly configured according to best practices.
-They have provided many offerings to make this possible.
+Learn proper configuration and more with our AWS cloud training courses.

 AWS takes layered security very seriously and gives administrators tools to ensure their AWS deployments are as secure as possible.
 One of the greatest advantages of the AWS security stack is the ease of deployment.
 In many instances, it is a simple matter of subscribing to the service.